briansunter/graph/site/src/content/logseq/issue-13.md

 One of my favorite new features of [ChatGPT](https://chat.openai.com/) is the "[code interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter)," which allows ChatGPT to execute code and read data files you upload.

-You can upload a data file, then ask ChatGPT questions, and ChatGPT will write code to analyze the data and create visualizations based on your questions.  you can produce excellent visualizations based on data with minimal effort.
+You can upload a data file, then ask ChatGPT questions, and ChatGPT will write code to analyze the data and create visualizations based on your questions.
+Now you can produce excellent visualizations based on data with minimal effort.

 It's surprisingly intelligent, where ChatGPT will look at the structure of your data, automatically clean it, and decide how to analyze it.